 The class followed the structure of the exam and focused on the things that need to be memorized for the exam.
 I do not think that I would have passed the exam without spending that class time learning.
 The class is not cheap.
 It is as expensive as the exam itself.
 But it is totally worth it.
 When I first started the test prep process, I was not convinced I needed to pay the money and waited until the last moment to do so.
 In the end, I could not have made a better investment for myself.

 Take Practice Tests

-None of those publishers have offered me any incentive to feature them here.
-This is my authentic experience, shared with you.
+None of the publishers or instructors offered me any incentive to feature them here.
+This is my authentic experience, and I am happy to share it with you.
 Good luck joining the ranks of the Certified Customer Experience Professionals around the world!
 We need more of you for sure!